 Snorkeling is generally not possible along the Queensland mainland coast, where the underwater visibility is often bad, and the dangerous box jellyfish are common.

 The real treasure of the state is offshore, on the Great Barrier Reef, which stretches for more than 2000km along the Queensland coastline.
 Comprising 3000 reefs, and 900 islands and cays, it is the world’s largest coral reef system.

-The Great Barrier Reef provides many locations for snorkelers to explore, but you’ll generally need to take a boat tour (or to book an overnight stay on one of the islands dispersed on the barrier) to reach them.
+The Great Barrier Reef provides many locations for snorkelers to explore, but you’ll generally need to take a boat tour, or to book an overnight stay on one of the islands located on the barrier, to reach them.

 Moreton Island, just 25km off Brisbane’s shore, hosts the Tangalooma Wrecks, one of the most spectacular snorkeling spots in Australia.
-This chain of 15 wrecks, skunk deliberately in 1963 just off the coast of the island, and reachable by swimming out there from the beach, is full of coral and fish.
+This chain of 15 wrecks, skunk deliberately in 1963 just off the coast of the island, and reachable by swimming from the beach, is full of coral and fish.

-During the drier season, from June to October, you can expect lower day temperatures (around 25°C/77°F) and a sunny weather, but you will get much more snorkelers with you in the water.
+During the drier season, from June to October, you can expect lower day temperatures (around 25°C/77°F) and sunny weather, but you will get many more snorkelers with you in the water.
 Central and northern Queensland and the Great Barrier Reef are generally wetter and hotter than the south.

 ADD A SPOT